IgorTimoshenko/IMTDataGridBundle/README.md

 {% endblock %}
 ```

-Because we specified during the constructing of the object that reflects the
+Because we specified the `url` option during the construction of the object that
-grid the `url` option, after rendering the grid on the client-side will be made
+reflects the grid, after rendering the grid on the client-side will be made
 an additional request to the server to retrieve data.
 You need to pass the data
 source into the object that reflects the grid and also bind with it the request
 that came to the server.
 All that is left to do is to get data from the data
-source and return them in the required data format.
+source and return them in the required data format:

 ```php
 <?php